Jacobs Student Specialization Project

 - Attend class sessions for approved anchor course & INFO 5920.

-- During Fall 2025 pre-enrollment (April/May), students MUST enroll in INFO 5920: Specialization Project for 4 credits to work on their self-directed project, supervised by the Spec instructors and TA(s).
+- During Fall pre-enrollment (April/May), students MUST enroll in INFO 5920: Specialization Project for 4 credits to work on your paired-prototyping project, supervised by the Spec instructors and TA(s).

 FALL YEAR 2

-- Attend class sessions for INFO 5920 and work on their self-directed project.
+- Attend class sessions for INFO 5920 and work on paired-prototying project.

 Faculty-Directed Independent Study